 Indeed, this had to have been one of the highlights of a visit to Death Valley National Park.

-From Olancha, we drove about 14.6 miles on CA-190 before turning right to continue east on CA-190.
+Starting from Olancha, we drove about 14.6 miles on CA-190 before turning right to continue east on CA-190.

 We then drove about another 30 miles to get within a mile west of the Panamint Springs Resort area.